UCLA is a large university, and BIG means OPPORTUNITY.

 USAC is an acronym for Undergraduate Students Association Council, the governing body of the Undergraduate Students Association (USA) whose membership comprises every UCLA undergraduate student.
 Thousands of students participate in and benefit from USA’s programs and endeavors.
-Students attend programs sponsored by the Campus Events Commission; participate annually in the more than 20 voluntary outreach programs run by the Community Service Commission; and volunteer for programs run by the Student Welfare Commission, such as AIDS awareness, substance abuse awareness, blood drives and CPR/first aid training
+Students attend programs sponsored by the Campus Events Commission; participate annually in the more than 20 voluntary outreach programs run by the Community Service Commission; and volunteer for programs run by the Student Welfare Commission, such as AIDS awareness, substance abuse awareness, blood drives and CPR/first aid training.

 Students can become actively involved by volunteering in community service and exploring all possible ways to make a difference.

-The Center for Community Partnerships offers a host of community-based opportunities, reflective of UCLA’s emphasis on maintaining a positive presence in the Los Angeles community.
+Community Partnerships offers a host of community-based opportunities, reflective of UCLA’s emphasis on maintaining a positive presence in the Los Angeles community.

-The UCLA Volunteer Center offers students a variety of opportunities to become involved in the community through academic programs, campus programs, community organizations, and health and medical programs.
+The UCLA Volunteer Center offers students a variety of opportunities to become involved in the community through academic programs, campus programs, community organizations and health and medical programs.